-Korah, Dathan and Abiram were leaders in Israel and had a following.
+Korah, Dathan, and Abiram were leaders in Israel and had a following.
 These three men were leading a rebellion against Moses and his leadership of the nation.
-But God did not let this human led rebellion succeed against his chosen leader.
-He crushed the rebellion in a way that would likely have caused other would be rebels to think twice about it.
+But God did not let this human-led rebellion succeed against his chosen leader.
+He crushed the rebellion in a way that would likely have caused other would-be rebels to think twice about it.

 So why doesn’t God use this method again?
 Or any other method that would clearly demonstrate his calling on our leaders?
-It would sure reduce the number of leadership issues within the church.
+It would surely reduce the number of leadership issues within the church.
 But he does not.
 He leads and guides with a still small voice that is sometimes hard to discern.
 And he allows us to deal with the issues we face in order to help us to grow in faith and maturity.
 He stands ready to whisper advice.
 It is up to us to hear and obey.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.